MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-views.md

   ## Group multiple filters

-  You can add multiple filters to your view if you want to filter records using more than one field.
+  You can add multiple filters to your view if you want to filter records using more than one field, and then group on fields, as desired.

   1. Choose **Add Filter** to add an additional filter to your view.